 Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt?

-Between mortgage loans, auto loans, student loans, home equity lines of credit, credit cards, personal loans, and more, Business Insider reports that the average American has $51,900 in debt.
+Snowball vs. Avalanche: What Is the Best Way to Pay Off Debt? - PinterestIf you’re like most Americans, you probably have more debt than you would like.
+Between mortgage loans, auto loans, student loans, home equity lines of credit, credit cards, personal loans, and more, Business Insider reports that the average American has $104,215 in debt.
+In the fourth quarter of 2023, the total household debt in America amounted to $17.50 trillion.

 If paying off debt is one of your financial goals, then this article is for you.
 We’ll be breaking down two of the most popular and effective ways of paying off debt: the debt snowball and the debt avalanche.